rumpled/grove-scheduler-challenge/RETRO.md

 * Realtime updates of color or some sort of bar-scale countdown to when an event is actually going to happen
 * Polling for updates to source data
 * Change highlighting
+* Better error handling in the event of data source not being available
+* Rendering tests